Role: Solo Designer and Researcher

 Some decisions happen inside the dashboard during a focused work session.
 Others happen mid-conversation, on a call, walking a property, or responding to a tenant in the moment.
 The chat interface meets users where they are without requiring them to stop and formally open a tool.

-Run usability testing with actual property managers to validate the information hierarchy and measure how much users trust the vendor recommendations.
+The first and most critical step would be running usability testing with actual property managers to validate the information hierarchy and measure how much users trust the vendor recommendations.
+Trust is the hardest problem in AI design and the only way to know if the interface earns it is to observe real users interacting with it under real conditions.

-Design a feedback loop that lets managers rate recommendations so the system gets more accurate over time.
+Finally a feedback loop allowing managers to rate vendor recommendations would close the gap between AI output and real world outcomes making the system smarter and more accurate over time.

 I built Arca because I wanted to practice AI product design on a problem I actually understood.
 This was not an exercise someone assigned me.
-It came from real conversations with real people doing work I had watched up close for most of my life.
+It came from real conversations with real people doing work I had observed closely for years.

 The question I kept returning to throughout the entire process was simple: will this person trust what the system is telling them?